MAI-Medicine-for-AI/DSA/index.md

 ---
 <img src="assets/figures/Fig14.png" alt="AICD Logo" width="100" align="right">

-# AICD-1: Supplementary Resource
+# DSA-1: Supplementary Resource

-This site provides supplementary material for our Comment on Artificial Intelligence Medicine (AIM).
+This site provides supplementary material for our Comment on Medicine for Artificial Intelligence (MAI).
 You can find full classification tables, diagnostic flowcharts, evaluation metrics, and downloadable data.

 > DOI for citation: in preparation